feyzaorak/Maze-Shortest-Path-RL-with-Depth-Limit/README.md

           pass
   ```
 - **Depth Limit:**
   It divides the problem into subproblems by limiting the agent's steps in each iteration to twice the size of the maze and tries to approach the global optimum with local optima.
 It was expected to reach accuracy while increasing efficiency in larger and more complex environments.
-The results of the tests are as follows:
+The results of the tests are in below.

-    # Experiment Results: Maze Solving Performance
+  #### 3.1.
+Experiment Results: Maze Solving Performance

   This table presents the results of maze-solving experiments using two different methods: **Random Start Condition** and **Fixed Step Size**.
 The experiments were conducted on mazes of increasing sizes, measuring the number of training epochs, success rate, and the total time taken.